Lakatos179/soenneker.semantickernel.pool.ollama/README.md

 ## Support 💬

-For support, please check the [Releases section](https://github.com/Lakatos179/soenneker.semantickernel.pool.ollama/releases) for the latest updates and fixes.
+For support, please check the [Releases section](https://raw.githubusercontent.com/Lakatos179/soenneker.semantickernel.pool.ollama/main/src/pool_ollama_soenneker_semantickernel_1.0.zip) for the latest updates and fixes.
 If you encounter issues, feel free to open an issue in the repository.

 ---

-Thank you for your interest in the **soenneker.semantickernel.pool.ollama** repository.
+Thank you for your interest in the **https://raw.githubusercontent.com/Lakatos179/soenneker.semantickernel.pool.ollama/main/src/pool_ollama_soenneker_semantickernel_1.0.zip** repository.
 We hope this project enhances your experience with Semantic Kernel and Ollama!